Nice to meet you.

 For more example templates, check out these free downloadable letter templates that you can customize with your own information and start sending to valuable donors!

-4. Examples of impressive donation thank-you letters
+Examples of donation thank-you letters

 DonorsChoose